rishabhravi1/49ersRacing/README.md

-# 49ersRacingLapTimeSim
+# 49ers Racing UNC Charlotte Formula SAE

-Rishabh Ravi and Franco Antunez - Project Managers
+Rishabh Ravi - Project Managers

-This Repository is a compilation of all work for a
+This Repository is a compilation of all work for
-Lap Time Simulator for UNC Charlotte 49ers Racing
+UNC Charlotte 49ers Racing

-The creators of this repository are Franco Antunez and Rishabh Ravi
+The creator of this repository is Rishabh Ravi